deanpatel2/deanpatel2.github.io/work.md

   - Figures I worked on can be found between pages 26-34

 >With Sustainable Princeton, I was able to combine my passions for analytics and sustainability while also contributing to a charitable cause and making meaninful connections with people in my community.

+### Robert Cerutti Architect
+#### Web Developer
+#### *June 2018 - June 2019*

+[Robert Cerutti Architect](http://www.rcarchitect.com/), is a multi-faceted professional design firm located in Princeton, New Jersey.

+**The mission**: *Build a new website to highlight the firm's wide range of commercial, educational, institutional, and residential projects.*

+Accomplishments/responsibilities: